851 Naval Air Squadron: Decommissioning

 The squadron subsequently returned to RNAS Katukurunda, RNAS Colombo Racecourse and RNAS Trincomalee, all Ceylon.
-After VJ-Day the squadron left their aircraft and sailed on HMS Shah to the UK where the squadron was disbanded at Gourock, Renffrewshire, on 7 October 1945 and the escort carrier returned to the United States.
+After VJ-Day the squadron left their aircraft and sailed on HMS Shah to the UK where the squadron was disbanded at Gourock, Renfrewshire, on 7 October 1945 and the escort carrier returned to the United States.

 851 Squadron was subsequently reactivated as a squadron of the Royal Australian Navy.

 Aircraft flown

 The squadron has flown a couple of different aircraft types: